mixr26/parser_generator/README.md

   defined in uppercase letters.
 This section begins with a label '_tokens:'.
   * Grammar section defines the productions of a grammar.
 Each nonterminal which is the head of a production can be given a value type.
 A piece of C++ code can be associated with every production, which will be executed when that production is reduced.
 Nonterminals MUST be defined in all lowercase letters.
+Empty productions contain only a symbol labeled as 'Eps'.

 User has an option to access the values of the reduced production's head and body symbols by using placeholders.
 $$ stands for the value of the head, while $0, $1, $2,... stand for the values of first, second, third,... symbol of